iterative/example-repos-dev/branches/live/README.md

 ## Experimenting

 Start training the model with `dvc exp run`.
-It will train for an unlimited number of epochs, each of which will generate a checkpoint.
+This will train for an unlimited number of epochs, each of which will generate a checkpoint.
 Use `Ctrl-C` to stop at the last checkpoint, and simply `dvc exp run` again to resume.